Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 strategies, exceeding 200.
 Furthermore, participants will be able to progress their comprehension of the topic by producing strategies and implement them using Python code.
 The new strategies then can be placed in different tournaments in order to access their success and weakness.

-The progression of the tutorial is based on constructive framework.
-Participants will start by following instructions given to them, followed by the participants producing their own strategies and tournament.
-This will allow them to fully understand how to play the game and how to be successful in a world where they interact with others.
+This progression of the tutorial is based on constructive framework.
+Participants start by following instructions given to them, followed by the participants producing their own strategies and tournament.
+This will allow them to fully the consequences of their decision making in a setting where they interact with others.

 %TODO references

 # Usage

-The tutorial can be used in any of the two ways; in a workshop environment or followed at home.
+The tutorial can be used in any of the two ways; in a workshop environment or at home.

 - In a workshop environment we suggest that the instructor has familiarized themselves with the written parts of the tutorial beforehand.
 For each